FidelioRainbow/RPi-WiFi-Provisioning/README.md

 # Install and Run
 Install using `crontab -e` on the command line.
 Add the following line at the end of the file, save and reboot.

-`@reboot sleep 15 && /home/pi/wifi-connect-headless-rpi/scripts/run.sh`
+`@reboot sleep 10 && sudo -i && cd /home/pi/RPi-WiFi-Provisioning && sudo python /home/pi/RPi-WiFi-Provisioning/src/http_server.py -u /home/pi/RPi-WiFi-Provisioning/ui $*`

 Run the following command to test the script:

-`sudo python /home/pi/wifi-connect-headless-rpi/src/http_server.py`
+`sudo python ... /src/http_server.py`

 # How it works